 And then there are the many, many contacts we have around the mountains and in resorts: from the ski instructors, Warren Smith and Phil Smith, through to ski bums/seasonaires and our readers who keep us up to date.

-Warren Smith coaches the Royal Family in Verbier, is a ski teacher to the stars & celebrities and coaches the contestants for Channel 4's The Jump.
+Warren Smith coaches the Royal Family in Verbier, is a ski teacher to the stars & celebrities and coached the contestants for Channel 4’s The Jump.

-Dozens of different writers have contributed to PlanetSKI over the years and continue to write for us - Andy Glenn, Morwen Williams, Brenda Griffiths, Ian Anderson and Kevin Geary from the BBC.
+Dozens of different writers have contributed to PlanetSKI over the years and continue to write for us – Andy Glenn, Morwen Williams, Brenda Griffiths, Ian Anderson, Simon Wilson and Kevin Geary from the BBC.

 Squash Falconer is a mountaineer and adventurer who is based in Tignes year-round.

-She regulalry tells us about her adventures - whether it be climbing Everest or summer ski touring in Norway.
+She regularly tells us about her adventures – whether it be climbing Everest or summer ski touring in Norway.

 She also has a passion for motorbikes.

-Xavier Adam, Guy Ordway, Catie Friend, Christian Ferree and Sarah Vizard have also contributed.
+Xavier Adam, Guy Ordway, Christian Ferree and Sarah Vizard have also contributed.

 They either live in the Alps or are regular skiers and snowboarders.

-We get more than 80,000 visits a month in the winter and are regularly on the front page of google news searches related to snowsports.
+We average 20,000 readers per day (December 2020: Source Google analytics) in the winter and are regularly on the front page of google news searches related to snowsports.

 Many seek out our advice on matters and keep us informed about what is going on in the snowsports world.

-James is regularly interviewed by the BBC and other sections of the media about skiing/snowsports and he is a judge of annual The World Snow Awards that is run by The Telegraph newspaper.
+James is regularly interviewed by the BBC and other sections of the media about skiing/snowsports and he was a judge of annual The World Snow Awards that is run by The Telegraph newspaper.